 If the source is point-like, then a -3 mm SIM shift can be used.
 In this case, there are at least 6 mm of ACIS-S rows that may not be scientifically interesting (unless the user desires data from serendipitous sources).
 The reduced array could have 1024 - 250 = 774 rows starting at row 1 thus reducing the frame time to 2.5 s.
 The size of the minimal subarray depends on the low energy cut-off, E, below which the spectra are not of interest.
 To understand this better, please refer to Figure 8.1.
 The subarray must be large enough to encompass both HEG and MEG "arms".
 Larger subarrays are needed at lower energies where the arms are furthest apart.
 The minimal subarray size is $y{\rm sub} = 2 y{\rm bg} + 32 + 389/E$, where E is in keV, 32 pixels allow for dither, and $y{\rm bg}$ is the size of a background region on either side of the spectrum.
 The background region might be of order 70 pixels (about 10 times the spectrum's extraction width).
-The SIM should be shifted to center the spectra in the subarray by SIM-Z = $0.024 (y{\rm sub}/2 - 497 + 122\theta_z)$ mm, where 497 is the row of the ACIS-S aimpoint and θ_z is the telescope Z offset that places the target precisely on the optical axis.
-For E = 1 keV and $\theta_z = 0.25'$, then $y{\rm sub} = 561$ rows and the SIM shift is -5.93 mm.
+The SIM should be shifted to center the spectra in the subarray by SIM.Z = $0.024(y{\rm sub}/2-497+122\theta_z)$ mm, where 497 is the row of the ACIS-S aimpoint and θ_z is the telescope Z offset that places the target precisely on the optical axis.
+For E=1 keV and $\theta_z=0.25'$, then $y{\rm sub}=561$ rows and the SIM shift is -5.93 mm.

-- Example of a set of parameters: It is instructive to examine the obscat entry for observation ID 9703 which shows observation parameters and values.
+• Example of a set of parameters: It is instructive to examine the obscat entry for observation ID 9703 which shows observation parameters and values.
+(See http://cda.harvard.edu/chaser/startViewer.do?menuItem=details&obsid=9703.)

-(See - http://cda.harvard.edu/chaser/startViewer.do?menuItem=details&obsid=9703.)
 The main target is a quasar.
 The AGN is mildly absorbed, so there is flux of interest down to the MEG limit, hence chip S0 (where the low energy flux will fall) is designated as "yes", while S5, which is redundant with S1 and S0, is designated as "optional".
-A subarray is used to eliminate pile-up.
-The SIM has been shifted in the Z direction to place the spectrum closer to the readout and to center the spectrum in the subarray.
-This will minimize the impacts of the row-dependent CTI on the FI-chips.
+A subarray is used to reduce pile-up.
+The SIM has been shifted in the Z direction in order to center the spectrum in the subarray and bring the zeroth order closer to the optical axis.
+This shift will also reduce the impact of row-dependent CTI in the FI-chips.
 Finally, a Y offset of 0.0 arcmin is used to keep the Fe-K α region of the spectrum out of the S2-S3 chip gap in the HEG.
-The telescope Z offset is set to bring the zeroth order closer to the current optical axis. - Use of continuous clocking (CC) mode: this mode can be applied in order to mitigate pileup in very bright sources.
-Most high resolution features will be unaffected.
-However, there are some calibration issues that have not yet been resolved: - The Si K edge can have a distorted shape and incorrect optical depth - A broad feature may appear at about 5.4 Å (2.3 keV) - There can be significant charge losses below 3 Å (> 4 keV) - The spectrum may have the wrong shape above 10 Å (< 1.2 keV)